Firehouse Subs Meatball Sandwich

 Meatball Sub Nutritional Information

-A small meatball sub contains over half (55%) the recommended limit of saturated fat for an entire day.
+As shown in the chart below, a small Firehouse Subs meatball sub contains over half (55%) the recommended limit of saturated fat for an entire day.
 The large sandwich exceeds the recommended limit with a 155% daily value.

 % Daily Value